rikhuijzer/xrcf/README.md

 Building blocks for creating a custom compiler.

-One problem that this project aims to solve is that it should be easy to target multiple backends (like GPUs, TPUs, and CPUs) with a single language.
+The problem that this project aims to solve is that it should be easy to target multiple backends (like GPUs, TPUs, and CPUs) from a single programming language.
-Like MLIR, it should be easy to write compilers than can take high-level code, optimize it during multiple lowering stages, and generate efficient code for different backends.
+Like MLIR, it should be easy to write compilers that can take high-level code, optimize it during multiple lowering stages, and generate efficient code for different backends.
-These backends should be easy to add and compose, like a plugin system.
+These backends should be easy to add and combine.
-The long-term goal is to have these backends available as separate crates.
+In the long-term, these backends will probably be available as separate crates (like a plugin system).

 For example, in C++, the code